diegogomezgonza/AIMaster/README.md

 # AIMaster
 In this project, I will help you to evaluate AI responses based on real characteristics that I work with.
-The goal of AIMaster is to provide tools and resources for assessing AI responses effectively, with a focus on key attributes like instruction following, truthfulness, writing style, and overall quality.
+The goal is to provide tools and resources for assessing AI responses effectively, with a focus on key attributes like instruction following, truthfulness, writing style, and overall quality.

 # Technologies Used
 1. React